StanLei52/GEBD/README.md

   - Notes:

-    - `ds=3 ` means we downsample the video frames by 3 to reduce compute.
+    - `ds=3 ` means we downsample the video frames by 3 to reduce computation.

     - `seq_len=5` means 5 frames for each _step_ (concept used in DPC).